kilroy-code/distributed-security/README.md

   - private data for self-managed groups
   - cross-insitutional authority
 - A [worked example](README-key-management.md) focusing on that last point.

+We take advantage of a number of separate APIs that **all modern browsers now support**, combined with a **new approach to key management**.
+While the benefits of cryptography have been available in some installable apps, desktop browser extensions, and in blockchain, they are now available in ordinary **desktop and mobile web pages** with **zero operating or transaction costs**, **no browser extensions**, and **no custodial wallets**.

+We accomplish this by inverting the typical key-management usage where keys are used to *authenticate* an individual user, and then the user's *authority* is looked up in a database.
+Instead, Distributed-Security allows applications to directly define hierarchies of keys for different groups, roles, and authorities, which are proven through cryptography of enumerated members.

 This README covers: